thuliteio/getdoks.org/content/migration-guides/v-1/v-1-2/index.md

 ## Upgrade Doks

-You can upgrade to Doks 1.2 by running the upgrade command:
+You can upgrade to Doks 1.2 by running the folowing command:

 {{< tabs "update-doks" >}}
 {{< tab "npm" >}}